 Your customers' experience

-Your customers are going to be looking for a familiar shopping experience that also puts their very real fears of a pandemic at ease.
-Retailers will need to create or re-create shopping environments that emphasize cleanliness and support a more distanced way of shopping.
+A familiar shopping experience can put your customers’ very real fears of a pandemic at ease.
+Retailers will need to create or re-create shopping environments that emphasize cleanliness, and support a more distanced way of shopping.
 Actions can include:

 - enhanced e-commerce and pick-up-in-store options